phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 }
 ```

 *Note:* Tools exist that can help automate this generation process by parsing Python code, docstrings (e.g., Google, NumPy, or reStructuredText style), and type annotations.
-Libraries like Pydantic, or specialized tools like those mentioned for OpenAI [6] or Anthropic [18], can significantly streamline this step.
+Libraries like Pydantic, or specialized tools like those mentioned for OpenAI or Anthropic, can significantly streamline this step.

 ### 6.3.
 Transformed Schemas for APIs